AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 ```

 Note that the `OccName` used when adding a GRE to the environment (`greOccName`) now depends on the parent field: for `FldParent` it is the field label rather than the selector name.
 Since `AvailInfo` does not store selectors for overloaded fields, `gresFromAvails` is now defined in the `TcRnIf` monad so that it can call `lookupOrig` to find the selectors.
+As a consequence of this, `GHC.getPackageModuleInfo` cannot call `gresFromAvails`, so it now returns `Nothing` in `minf_rdr_env`.

 ## Source expressions